 Go without a car.
 Most college campuses are very bike friendly and can easily be navigated on foot.
 Public transportation can help with longer trips.
 My husband and I both survived just fine without a vehicle in our undergraduate days.

 These are just a few of the frugal habits that save me money during college.
-For a more thorough list of how to live frugally and save money in college, check out the great ideas in this post.
+For a more thorough list of how to save money when you’re in college, check out these great frugal living tips for college students.

 How about you?